Ubuntu Server 20.04 autoinstall

 Notes

-I settled on setting up an iPXE infrastructure to drop into the PXE shell, where I can allow packer to enter the appropriate commands and launch an iPXE script via HTTP.
+I settled on creating an iPXE ISO which drops into an iPXE shell, where I can allow packer to enter the appropriate commands and launch an iPXE script via HTTP.

 In the iPXE script I have the freedom to configure the exact boot arguments to the installer.